-View Trap: The Trap function can receive events that occur from the Web Management Switch listed in the Monitor List.
-For information on Trap settings using the Web Management Utility refer to the Trap Setting section in the manual.
+View Trap: The Trap function can receive the events that happen from the Web Management Switch in the Monitor List.

-There is a light indicator near the "View Trap" button.
-A Green light indicates that there has not been any new trap information transmitted.
-A Red light indicates new trap information being transmitted and is set as a reminder to view the trap.
-(Figure 9)
+There is a light indicator behind the "View Trap" button, when the light indicates in green, it means that there is no trap transmitted, and else when it indicates in red, it means that there is new trap transmitted, this is to remind us to view the trap.
+(Figure 7)

-Figure 9.
+Figure 7.
 View Trap button

 When the "View Trap" button is clicked, a Trap Information window will pop out, it will show the trap information including the Symbol, Time, Device IP and the Event occurred.
-(Figure 10)
+(Figure 8)

-The symbol "" represents the trap signal arise, this symbol will disappear after you review and click on the event record.
+The symbol "F" represents the trap signal arise, this symbol will disappear after you review and click on the event record.

-Figure 10.
+Figure 8.
 Trap Information

-Note: In order to receive Trap information, switch has to be configured with Trap IP and Trap Events in Web browser, which are available in the Trap Setting Menu (see Page 63 for detail).
+Note: In order to receive Trap information, switch has to be configured with Trap IP and Trap Events in Web browser, which are available in the Trap Setting Menu (see Page 48 for detail).